insight-creative/milksource.com/content/about-us/_index.md

   meta_description: >-
     Milk Source was co-founded in 1994 by Jim Ostrom, John Vosters and Todd Willer and traces its roots back to 1965 when a small 30-cow dairy farm was started in Freedom.
-A winning collaboration since 1994.
+A winning collaboration since 1994. test
   featured_image: /uploads/milksource-owners-2.jpg
 hero:
   heading: Meet the owners